Come into the Circle

 Carla Vega

-Carla Vega is a multi-disciplinary performing artist, sings in Nobuko Miyamoto’s band “Mottanai”, and has collaborated with GreatLeap.org for 10+ years.
-Carla believes in the power of the arts to heal, touch the heart of our humanity, inspire a deeper connection to our personal stories & ancestries, ignite compassion and create positive social change.
+Carla Vega is a multi-disciplinary performing artist, sings in Nobuko Miyamoto’s band “Mottanai”, and has collaborated with GreatLeap.org for over 15 years.
+Some recent projects: Carla recurs as “Tana Lee” on “CROSS” on Prime, and is the narrator of award-winning audiobook thriller “Things We Do in the Dark”.
+Currently splitting her time between LA & SF, Carla is a member of the Belonging Resident Company, Cali & Co., and Playground-LA & SF.
+Carla believes in the power of the arts to touch the heart of our humanity, inspire a deeper connection with our personal stories & ancestries, heal, ignite compassion, and create positive social change.

 Latest projects: linktr.ee/iamcarlavega